cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 ## IBC ecosystem expansion

-IBC was envisioned from the original Cosmos whitepaper to be a crucial component of the appchain thesis for the Cosmos network on the one hand, but more importantly also remain as universal as possible to enable it to become a universal standard with respect to blockchain interoperability.
+IBC was envisioned in the original Cosmos whitepaper to be both a crucial component of the appchain thesis for the Cosmos network and also a generic and universally applicable standard with respect to blockchain interoperability.

-Whereas the protocol always envisioned the wider adoption of IBC, the ibc-go implementation initially was focused on its use within Cosmos SDK chains connecting to similar chains.
-The [ibc-go v7 release](https://github.com/cosmos/ibc-go/releases/tag/v7.0.0) included a refactor to the `02-client` submodule, which should streamline the development of light clients to connect ibc-go to chains with other consensus than `07-tendermint`.
+Whereas the protocol always envisioned the wider adoption of IBC, the ibc-go implementation initially was focused on its usage in Cosmos SDK chains connecting to similar chains.
+In order to expand IBC to other chain ecosystems, the [ibc-go v7 release](https://github.com/cosmos/ibc-go/releases/tag/v7.0.0) included a refactor to the `02-client` submodule, which should streamline the development of light clients to connect ibc-go to chains with other consensus than `07-tendermint`.

 <HighlightBox type="docs">